christianarab/competition_cats/README.md

 Welcome to Competition Cats!
 A **fun** feline text-based terminal game written in Ruby.
 Create a cat, play against other cats and compete to win rewards!

+## Installation

+Clone this repo and make sure you have Ruby gem [colorize](https://github.com/fazibear/colorize) installed for color prompts!

 ## Sign Up/Log In/Multiplayer Mode

 Create an account using the 'Create a New User' option in the main menu.